outde-xyz/website/content/Discussions/2019-12-31-Rawski_Marr.md

 ## Beyond The Three Levels
 Okay, enough complaining.
 Marr did everyone a great service by centering computation as both a cognitive and neural problem.
-We know that what makes a mind/brain, what gives rise to human cognition, is a complex dynamical system --- a massively parallel computer at a level of formal description closer to the biophysical.
+We know that what makes a mind/brain, what gives rise to human cognition, is a complex dynamical system --- a massively parallel computer when the formal description is closer to the biophysical.
-It is also a rule-governed processor of discrete symbolic structures at a higher level of description, more abstract than the biophysical, but still governed by formal laws.
+It is also a rule-governed computer of discrete symbolic structures at a higher, more abstract level of description.
-How can we use both of these insights to move beyond the information-processing model, to properly describe the relation of linguistics and neuroscience?
+How can we use both of these insights to move beyond the information-processing model, to properly reconcile the contributions of linguistics and neuroscience?

 I think there are actually two questions here, and they each need to be present in every discussion.
 The best statement of them I can find comes from @smolensky2006.
 The question this whole post has been exploring is as follows